-The net result is a load factor of $0.4 \ge 0.5 = 0.2$, which should be applied to the nominal live load.
-For example, in a residential occupancy with a nominal live load of 40 psf, an expected live load of $0.2 \ge 40 = 8 = 8 = 8$ should be considered in the nonlinear analysis.
+The net result is a load factor of $0.4 \times 0.5 = 0.2$ , which should be applied to the nominal live load.
+For example, in a residential occupancy with a nominal live load of 40 psf, an expected live load of $0.2 \times 40$ psf = 8 psf should be considered in the nonlinear analysis.
 Accordingly, a general load factor equation for gravity loads applied in nonlinear analysis is: